 I don’t care how cheap he is, he’s not getting my business if he doesn’t care about protecting his clients’ data and identities, let alone his complete disinterest in anything I had to say.
 His drawings looked very basic too.
 Another line drawn.

 Person 6 (architect, definitely a real one this time): his website had his registration number which I confirmed on the Architects Register.
 He’d included useful information on his site about the stages of a build process, how to budget for building costs etc. His social media showed his projects as well as his love for nature.
-(I found this endearing.
-Anyone who takes beautiful photos of trees is alright by me. 🙂) Ok, all lovely and good on paper… aaaaaand happily it was all positive at the meeting.
+Ok, all lovely and good on paper… aaaaaand happily it was all positive at the meeting.
 He patiently listened to everything I had to say, understood what we want to achieve, didn’t panic about having an open plan area without a supporting column, was knowledgeable and offered some ideas that I hadn’t thought of before (I’ve thought of a lot of ideas so this was great, this is why I needed an architect).
 He checked out the house from the inside and outside, and took lots of notes (which neither of the previous two had done).
 It was an informative, unhurried, thorough meeting that lasted about 45 minutes.
 Good feelings all round.
 He said he’d get back to me with his fee proposal and I asked him to also include example drawings.
-A few days later, he sent through an example planning drawing with all personal information removed, and his fee proposal was impressively laid out.
+A few days later, he sent through an example planning drawing with all personal information removed, and his fee proposal was well laid out.
 There were explanations about each stage of the process including time scales and what to expect.
 I like detail, I’m a stickler for it, so I was very happy with his diligence and professionalism.
 His fees were slightly higher than Person 4’s, but there really was no comparison between them.
-I didn’t feel I needed to see anyone else; I’d found my architect.
+I didn’t feel I needed to see anyone else; I’d found our architect.